 "The stuff that Jupiter has more of is what we're all made out of," he said.
 "It's what the Earth is made out of.
 It's what life comes from."

-Juno also has a color camera and a three LEGO crew members (yes, LEGOs).
+Juno has a color camera and a three Lego crew members

 You can see Jupiter from Earth without any special binoculars or telescopes.
 It's the bright star in the evening sky from January through August.
 If you do have a telescope, you can see its largest moons.

-The Juno mission ends on February 20, 2018, when Juno will crash into Jupiter.
+The Juno mission ends on February 20, 2018, when Juno is expected to crash into Jupiter.